-- The split between the heroes has Stan and Kenny pitted against Kyle.
-When Kenny, Stan and the others jump ship with the plan to overthrow Cartman's team, you can see Kyle looking concerned that two of his best friends are now his enemies by default.
-What's more, Tweek and Craig are also on opposing sides, and the first time you see the two teams fight, the two are in the front row arguing about their relationship.
+- The split between the heroes has Toolshed (aka Stan) and Mysterion (aka Kenny) pitted against Human Kite (aka Kyle).
+When Kenny, Stan and the others jump ship with the plan to overthrow Cartman's team, you can see Human Kite looking concerned that two of his best friends are now his enemies by default.
+What's more, Wonder Tweek and Super Craig (aka Tweek and Craig) are also on opposing sides, and the first time you see the two teams fight, the two are in the front row arguing about their relationship.
 There's even special dialog if you get them to attack each other.

 - As usual, visiting Kenny's neighborhood and place is depressing.
 He's dirt poor, and his family struggles to just stay alive.